 - Risk Assessments

-The team may become involved with a child from birth and they may remain involved with a child/ young person until they are 19 (25 for young people with complex needs).
+The team may become involved with a child from birth and we may remain involved with a child/ young person until they are 19 (25 for young people with complex needs).
 The amount and type of support depends on the severity of the child’s impairment.

 We use Padlet to share some of our information.
 Here is a link and QR code for our parent padlet.